How much does a Laborer make?

 How to earn more as a Laborer?

 Laborers have many opportunities to increase their earnings.
 By focusing on certain key areas, a laborer can boost their income and job satisfaction.
 One way to achieve this is by gaining additional skills and certifications.
-These can make a laborer more valuable to employers and open up higher-paying job opportunities.
+These can make a laborer more valuable to employers.
+Employers often pay more for workers who have specialized skills.

-Here are some factors to consider for earning more as a laborer:
+Here are five factors to consider for earning more as a laborer:

 - Gain additional skills and certifications.